Google offers multiple methods of authenticating your app's users in Cloud Platform applications. Each method has different purposes, listed below:

 Firebase Web Tutorial highlights how to use Firebase on a website, including user sign in with Google as the Identity Provider.

-If you want to provide a Google login button for your website or app, or you’re using G Suite for your domain and you want to authenticate users based on that login, you can use Google Sign-in, which is our sign-in client library built on the OAuth 2.0 and OpenID Connect protocols.
+If you want to provide a Google login button for your website or app, or you're using Google Workspace for your domain and you want to authenticate users based on that login, you can use Google Sign-in, which is our sign-in client library built on the OAuth 2.0 and OpenID Connect protocols.

 OAuth 2.0 and OpenID Connect

-OpenID Connect is an identity layer on top of the OAuth 2.0 protocol.
-You can use the directions provided in our OpenID Connect documentation to set up OAuth 2.0 and authenticate users.
+OpenID Connect is an identity layer on top of the OAuth 2.0 protocol, and your app can use it to retrieve user profile information.